 Angiogenesis is regulated both spatially and temporally in cycling endometrium; hence vascular ECM must also make corresponding alterations to sustain these vascular changes, although little is known about the mechanisms underlying ECM regulation in endometrium.
-In agreement with Kelly et al. (1995), in our study vascular laminin and fibronectin expression was low throughout the menstrual cycle, with few differences observed between either phases or endometrium/myometrium.
-Our results for fibronectin and laminin expression in stratum functionalis are similar to those of Bilalis et al. (1996), the only difference being complete absence of both 10 days after the LH surge in their study.
+In agreement with Kelly et al. (1995), in our study vascular laminin and fibronectin protein levels were low throughout the menstrual cycle, with few differences observed between either phases or endometrium/myometrium.
+Our results for fibronectin and laminin protein levels in stratum functionalis are similar to those of Bilalis et al. (1996), the only difference being complete absence of both 10 days after the LH surge in their study.
 Since we examined ESP, MSP and LSP endometrium that was staged using histologic criteria (Noyes et al., 1975) rather than by timing from the LH surge, this difference can be explained by sample selection.
 Osteopontin was expressed at high levels in the stratum functionalis with little variation in the secretory phase.
-In contrast, collagen IV expression varied in both stratum functionalis and basalis, with increased levels in the secretory phase.
+In contrast, collagen IV protein levels varied in both stratum functionalis and basalis, with increased levels in the secretory phase.
 While these results are similar to those of Bilalis et al. (1996), they differ from Kelly et al. (1995), who concluded that the number of collagen IV+ vessels remained similar across the menstrual cycle.
-A more recent study reported increased collagen IV expression in endometrial vessels from proliferative to secretory phase in whole endometrium (Oefner et al., 2015), while we demonstrated increased collagen IV expression in the ESP and LSP in stratum functionalis.
+A more recent study reported increased collagen IV expression in endometrial vessels from proliferative to secretory phase in whole endometrium (Oefner et al., 2015), while we demonstrated increased collagen IV protein levels in the ESP and LSP in stratum functionalis.
 The failure to distinguish stratum functionalis and basalis and many other methodological differences between these studies, including antibody specificity, endometrial staging and image quantification, is likely to account for the differences in the results.

-The variation in ECM component expression suggests that, in common with ECs and VSMCs, vascular ECM is strictly regulated depending on the cyclic needs of the endometrial vasculature.
+The variation in ECM component protein levels suggests that, in common with ECs and VSMCs, vascular ECM is strictly regulated depending on the cyclic needs of the endometrial vasculature.
 The ECM is known to interact with cellular receptors that determine cell shape, migration, proliferation and even apoptosis (Timpl, 1996).
 Regulation of angiogenesis for the maintenance of normal endometrial function may result in distinctly separate ECM signatures in the stratum functionalis, stratum basalis and myometrium.